heidihendry/camelot/README.md

 * one or more required fields are missing from one or more photos
 * a sighting is incomplete (i.e., species without quantity or quantity without species)
 * a species was identified which is not known to the survey
+* a timeshift applied to photos is applied consistently throughout a camera trap operation period's dataset

 ## Configuration